KSYong/LIBRARY_MYSQL/README.md

 # LIBRARY_MYSQL
-Library which you can add, update, delete, search and display.
+Library which you can add, update, delete and display.